 Small kitchen appliances

 VHS, cassette, 8-Track tapes

 Dry cell batteries (AA, AAA, D, etc.)

 Large household appliances such as refrigerators and stoves

 Commercial copy machines

-All e-waste was taken to Renew Computers in San Rafael, California, for recycling.
+All e-waste was taken to ECS Refining, an e-Steward certified recycler.
 For more information about e-waste recycling at Point Reyes National Seashore contact Dale Dualan at 415-464-5286.

 415-464-5100 This number will initially be answered by an automated attendant, from which one can opt to access a name directory, listen to recorded information about the park (i.e., directions to the park; visitor center hours of operation; weather forecast; fire danger information; shuttle bus system status; wildlife updates; ranger-led programs; seasonal events; etc.), or speak with a ranger.
 Please note that if you are calling between 4:30 pm and 10 am, park staff may not be available to answer your call.